 Other issues that continue to impact the budget during future fiscal years are: the need to implement anticipated increases to employer contribution requirements of the City Employee Retirement System (CERS); the continued replacement of capital equipment in the Police and Fire/EMS Departments in accordance with the depreciation schedule, as well as, ongoing and planned maintenance and improvements to Pride Park.
+We also are endeavoring to continue construction of sidewalk along existing KY 16 in an effort to link residents adjacent to this corridor to shopping and recreational activities, and recently received a grant to further our efforts in this area.

-The City also is continuing to work with Human Nature, Inc. to implement components of a master plan for Pride Park and Park Place that was previously adopted.
-As part of this process the City has removed the amphitheater and is working with Lawrence Construction and KYTC to accept 45,000 cubic yards of dirt from the KY 16 project that will be utilized to fill in the valley the amphitheater originally set in.
+The City also is continuing to work with Human Nature, Inc to implement components of a master plan for Pride Park and Park Place that was previously adopted.
+As part of this process we have removed the amphitheater and are working with Lawrence Construction and KYTC to accept 45,000 cubic yards of dirt from the KY 16 project that will be utilized to fill in the valley the amphitheater originally set in.
 The City anticipates that by raising this area up and leveling it out it will create more useable space that can better accommodate the construction of a new amphitheater and reflecting pond.
 These modifications to the park make it more ADA accessible and better connects it to other areas in the park that are more heavily utilized.

-The City works diligently to limit the amount of debt it incurs, and as a result, is working towards addressing the needs of the community by planning for all projects, events, and future needs in a manner that continues to protect the assets and interests of the City and the residents of the community.
+The City of Taylor Mill works diligently to limit the amount of debt we incur, and as a result, is working towards addressing the needs of the community by planning for all projects, events, and future needs in a manner that continues to protect the assets and interests of the City of Taylor Mill and the residents of the community.